 RTP grant funds represent a portion of the federal gasoline tax attributed to off-highway recreation.
 FHWA's apportionments to states are authorized by the U.S. Congress.
-RTP funds are intended to support recreational trail related projects for both motorized and nonmotorized use.
-Eligible projects include pedestrian (hiking, running, walking, and wheelchair access), biking, mountain biking, skating, water trail access, and equestrian riding.
+RTP funds are intended to support recreational trail-related projects for both motorized and nonmotorized use.
+Only recreational trails for vehicles with internal combustion engines, such as off-road motorcycles, all-terrain vehicles (ATVs), or other off-road motorized vehicles are eligible for motorized trail grant funds.

-Project proposals for motorized trails use a different application, but include trails for off-road motorcycles, all-terrain vehicles (ATVs), or other off-road motorized vehicles.
-Guidance for motorized grants can be found in the Georgia Off-highway Vehicle Trails Grant Program Manual.
+Nonmotorized projects use a different application but include pedestrian, biking, equestrian, and water trails.
+Guidance for nonmotorized grants can be found in the Georgia Recreational Trails Program Manual.